NotKshitiz/NotKshitiz/README.md

 attention, KV cache, quantization, and why everything is memory-bound at decode time.

-also into the training side - fine-tuning, quantization-aware training, and what happens inside the forward and backward pass at the kernel level and building GenAI application that actually ship.
+also into the training side - fine-tuning, quantization-aware training, and what happens inside the forward and backward pass at the kernel level and GenAI application that actually ship.

 ---